rory-wagner/portfolio/README.md

 # ABOUT

-Simple Vue app for a static website.
+Simple Vue app to display my own portfolio.

 # SETUP